-These presentations explore how food co-ops across New England are partnering to increase access to healthy, regionally-sourced food and food co-op member-ownership among low-income individuals/communities in New England.
+These presentations explore how food co-ops across New England are working to ensure our doors are open to all people, “without gender, social, racial, political or religious discrimination,” in keeping with the 7 Cooperative Principles, and partnering to increase access to healthy, regionally-sourced food and food co-op member-ownership among low-income individuals/communities in New England.
 The Neighboring Food Co-op Association and the Cooperative Fund of New England partnered to create and develop the Food Co-ops and Healthy Food Access Project to support information sharing among food co-ops regarding programs that expand participation of low-income individuals and communities, and to raise the profile of food co-ops as a solution to the challenge of healthy food access in our region.

 - Healthy Food Access: Creating a Welcoming Food Co-op, HFVT at NFCA Fall Gathering, September 2013.